nmford20/GW_Rank/README.md

 ## Notes:

 The `gwemopt` and `HOGWARTs` codes contain their own README files, and `gwemopt` also has installation documentation.
+I've also created more thorough documentation in the included pdf file.
 Please refer to those for more instructions.

 ## Acknowledgements: